 Silver investors should expect to pay an assay fee when buying or selling silver bullion through a dealer to ensure the purity and authenticity of the asset.
 These assay checks determine the legitimacy of the metal, assuring the safety of both parties..

 When buying silver bullion, and selling it as well, it is important to understand that the transactions are taxable events.
 You should consult a tax professional to determine how your personal tax liability could be impacted.

 Silver bullion bars are not the only way to invest in pure silver bullion.
 By purchasing silver bullion coins, investors can own pure silver bullion that is easy to hold, divide and trade.
 All silver bullion coins are issued by government mints, meaning they are legal tender in the country in which they are produced, and thus, the coins' metal content and purity are guaranteed.
 Other silver “rounds” are not issued by government mints, and as such, are not technically “coins.”
 Most silver bullion coins are one troy ounce of .999 fine silver bullion, ensuring quality and consistency.

 Call a Monex Account Representative today at 1-800-444-8317 to discuss the many ways you could get started in silver bullion investing.

 Monex Account Representatives are normally available between 5:30am and 5:30pm Pacific time each Monday through Friday (except national holidays)...and on many weekends.

 Give us a call...give our service a try...and compare our prices.
-You'll see why Monex has been America's trusted name in silver coin and silver bullion bar trading...for over 40 years.
+You'll see why Monex has been America's trusted name in silver coin and silver bullion bar trading...for more than 50 years.